mfedoten/dotfiles/README.md

 ## TODO
 - Add possibility of update in `macmvim.sh`.
 - Fix directories installation for backups in `install.sh`.
+- Make cleaning in `install.sh` more flexible, e.g. add possibility to specify directories to clean, make it as a separate command.
-- More sophisticated way of managing local configuration.
+- More 'sophisticated' way of managing local configuration.